vincentlaucsb/us-commutes-2/README.md

 a little tool using US Census data from the 2016 American Community Survey to help people like me make a more informed decision on where they'd like to live.

+### Version 1
+This app is also a re-write of a [vanilla JavaScript project](https://github.com/vincentlaucsb/us-map) (warning: spaghetti code) that used a Python script to output a static HTML/JavaScript website.

 ## Tools Used

 * Front-End